mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 site manually specifying the new version (increase the patch part, e.g. `0.7.1`) and hopefully the build will succeed eventually.

-Finally publish the images manually:
+You need to publish the following images (click on the ">" sign to the left from the image to expand the section, select "mark with latest tag" checkbox):
 * https://connect.redhat.com/project/850021/images (Operator)
 * https://connect.redhat.com/project/5718431/images (Init Database)
 * https://connect.redhat.com/project/4276491/images (Init Ops Manager)
 * https://connect.redhat.com/project/4276451/images (Init AppDB)

-The RedHat projects have been configured to auto-publish the images but this does not work, so after uploading you need to go to the webpage and publish the new version of the image in the web UI.

 The following images won't be published by release process, shown here just for reference:
 * https://connect.redhat.com/project/851701/images (Database)